-OID Name Value Description 3.13x0.x tsrc_info/x/xxx Information about the x timing source.
-3.13x0.1 Name <string> (i.e., wr0, front-panel, eth1, etc.)</string> Name of the corresponding timing source.
+OID Name Value Description 3.13x0.x tsrc_info/x/xxx Information about the $\underline{x}$ timing source.
+3.13×0.1 Name <string> (i.e., wr0, front- panel, eth1, etc.)</string> Name of the corresponding timing source.
+3.13x0.2 Туре GM WR PTP HO/FR Type of timing source, each type can have slightly different state machines to properly handle its timing source.

-OID Name Value Description 3.13x0.2 Туре GM WR PTP HO/FR Type of timing source, each type can have slightly different state machines to properly handle its timing source.
-3.13x0.3 VCS Code <integer></integer> Code defined in the VSC table ("VCS Code" on page 141) that corresponds to a given condition for this timing source.
+OID Name Value Description 3.13x0.3 VCS Code <integer></integer> Code defined in the VSC table ("VCS Code" on page 161) that corresponds to a given condition for this timing source.
 3.13x0.4 Status Disabled OK Warning Critical Status that corresponds to the code defined in the VSC table.
-3.13x0.6 Is Act- ive <boolean></boolean> Flag that indicates if this timing source has been selected by the policy to actively discipline the virtual clock of our device.
+3.13x0.5 Message <string></string> Message that corresponds to the code defined in the VCS table.
+3.13x0.6 Is Active <boolean></boolean> Flag that indicates if this timing source has been selected by the policy to actively discipline the virtual clock of our device.

-The timing source can be expanded to show its advanced view by clicking on the (+) button:
+The timing source can be expanded to show its advanced view by clicking on the up-down icon under Advanced: